MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-bot.md

 Your workplace created a Teams app that uses tabs to surface important contact information.
 For example, colleagues have quick access to the help desk phone number.
 But instead of calling, what if people could contact the help desk using a chatbot?
 Your boss asks you to look at how quickly you can get a basic conversational bot up and running in Teams.

+**This tutorial teaches you to:**

-In this tutorial you will learn how to create an app project and bot using the Microsoft Teams Toolkit for Visual Studio Code.
-You will also understand some of the app configurations and scaffolding relevant to bots.
-You will learn to host an app locally, configure a bot for Teams, and sideload and test a bot in Teams.
+* Create an app project and bot using the Microsoft Teams Toolkit for Visual Studio Code.
+* Understand some of the app configurations and scaffolding relevant to bots.
+* Learn to host an app locally.
+* Configure a bot for Teams.
+* Sideload and test your bot in Teams.

 ## Prerequisites

-You should have set up your development tenant and have installed the development tools.
+Ensure that you understand how to set up and build Teams app before you begin to build a channel or group tab.
+For more information, see [Build and run your first Microsoft Teams app](../build-your-first-app/build-and-run.md).

 ## 1. Create your app project

 The Microsoft Teams Toolkit helps you to set up the following components for your app:

-* **App configurations and scaffolding** relevant to bots
+* **App configurations and scaffolding** relevant to bots.
-* **Bot** that's automatically registered with the Microsoft Azure Bot Service
+* **Bot** that's automatically registered with the Microsoft Azure Bot Service.

 > [!TIP]
 > If you haven't created a Teams app project before, you might find it helpful build your first teams app before going ahead.